Flexible Tool Selection through Low-dimensional Attribute Alignment of Vision and Language: Discussion and Conclusion

 This work advances our understanding of flexible tool selection through a computationally efficient and cognitively plausible framework that bridges visual perception and linguistic understanding.
-By demonstrating that attribute-based representations enable effective cross-modal matching for tool selection, we contribute to both cognitive science and computational modeling of human-like intelligent systems.
-Our approach provides a foundation for developing more interpretable, efficient, and neurally-grounded systems that reflect the remarkable flexibility of human tool use.
+By demonstrating that attribute-based representations enable effective cross-modal matching for tool selection—while revealing important limitations in human alignment and novel tool generalization—we contribute to both cognitive science and computational modeling of human-like intelligent systems.
+Our evaluation across standard performance, human comparison, and generalization scenarios provides a foundation for developing more interpretable, efficient, and neurally-grounded systems that reflect both the capabilities and limitations of human tool use.
+Future advances in attribute space design and generalization methods will be crucial for deploying such systems in real-world applications where tool diversity and contextual complexity exceed current capabilities.